Jamie Hopcutt: 2024 season

 It took Hopcutt until 21 July 2024 to score his first goal of the season, doing so in a 2–1 win over Degerfors.
 Hopcutt then scored his second goal in the Superettan relegation play-off second leg against Lund, securing a 3–2 win, and a 5–2 win on aggregate.

 2025 season

 With a 95th minute penalty, Hopcutt scored the only goal in the opening game victory over Trelleborg, on 30 March 2025.
 Just two games later, on 12 April 2025, Hopcutt saw his penalty saved by Umeå goalkeeper Pontus Eriksson, who had stepped away from his line before the penalty was taken, leading to a retaken penalty which Hopcutt scored, securing a stoppage time equaliser.
 Hopcutt had by then scored two goals in only 27 minutes of play in the 2025 Superettan, but was left out of the squad for four straight games in May due to injury.
 Hopcutt scored once in a 3–1 win over Falkenberg on 19 July 2025, before scoring twice in a 2–2 draw against Helsingborg two games later, on 2 August 2025.

+The following year, Hopcutt joined UAE Second Division League side Forte Virtus, featuring in a matchday squad for the first time on 21 February 2026.